nirvdrum/nirvdrum.com/_posts/2020-08-20-reflections-on-reasonml.md

 It was an unfortunate sequence of events, but variations of it have played out multiple times in the past year.
 When BuckleScript 6.0.0 was released, _graphql_ppx_ was broken and the maintainer of that project had stopped maintaining it.
 That necessitated a fork, which in turn required dependent projects to update their dependencies to work with the new fork.
-It all worked out, but hitting these issues that are largely out of your control, and with such frequency, are really demoralizing.
+It all worked out, but hitting these issues that are largely out of my control, and with such frequency, is really demoralizing.
 As of this writing, [_reason-apollo_ wasn't compatible with the ReasonReact 0.8.0](https://github.com/apollographql/reason-apollo/issues/246).

 It might be that ReasonML isn't a great fit for React and GraphQL applications, in which case I just picked the wrong tool for the job.